Frances Burney: Family life

 Frances Burney's mother, Esther Sleepe, described by historians as a woman of "warmth and intelligence", was the daughter of a French refugee named Dubois and had been brought up a Catholic.
 This French heritage influenced Frances Burney's self-perception in later life, possibly contributing to her attraction and subsequent marriage to Alexandre d'Arblay.
 Esther Burney died in 1762 when Frances was ten years old.

-Frances's father, Charles Burney, was noted for his personal charm, and even more for his talents as a musician, a musicologist, a composer and a man of letters.
-In 1760 he moved his family to London, a decision that improved their access to the cultured elements of English society, and so their social standing.
-They lived amidst an artistically inclined social circle that gathered round Charles at their home in Poland Street, Soho.
+Frances's father, Charles Burney, was noted for his personal charm, and for his talents as a musician, a musicologist, a composer and a man of letters.
+In 1760 he moved his family to London, a decision that improved their access to English high society and social standing.
+They lived amidst an artist social circle that gathered round Charles at their home in Poland Street, Soho.

 In 1767, Charles Burney eloped to marry for a second time, to Elizabeth Allen, the wealthy widow of a King's Lynn wine merchant.
-Allen had three children of her own, and several years after the marriage the two families merged into one.
+Allen had three children of her own, and several years after the marriage the two families merged.
 This new domestic situation was fraught with tension.
-The Burney children found their new stepmother overbearing and quick to anger, and they took refuge by making fun of her behind her back.
-However, their collective unhappiness served in some respects to bring them closer to one another.
+The Burney children found their new stepmother overbearing and quick to anger, and they made fun of her behind her back.
+However, their collective unhappiness may have also brought them closer to one another.
 In 1774 the family moved again, to what had been the house of Isaac Newton in St Martin's Street, Westminster.